glennmckechnie/weewx-sqlbackup/README.md

 We need:-

-1 only header
+one only header

-1 only footer
+one only footer

 but as many *INSERT INTO* statements as are required for the database update.